Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989

-The Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989 was enacted by the Parliament of India to prevent atrocities and hate crimes against the scheduled castes and scheduled tribes in the country.
+The Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989 was enacted by the Parliament of India to prevent atrocities and hate crimes against the so-called scheduled castes and scheduled tribes in the country.
 In popular usage, including in parliamentary debates and in the judgements of the Supreme Court of India, this law is referred to as the SC/ST Act.
 It is also referred to as the 'Atrocities Act', POA, and PoA.

 Recognising the continuing gross indignities and offences against the scheduled castes and tribes, (defined as 'atrocities' in Section 3 of the Act) the Indian parliament enacted the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989 when the existing legal provisions (such as the Protection of Civil Rights Act, 1955 and the Indian Penal Code, 1860) were found to be inadequate to check these caste and ethnicity based hate crimes.

 The Act was passed in Parliament of India on 11 September 1989 and notified on 30 January 1990.
 It was comprehensively amended in 2015 (including renumbering sub-sections of Section 3), and notified on 26 January 2016.
 It was amended again in 2018 and 2019.

 The rules were notified on 31 March 1995.
 They were comprehensively amended and notified on 14 April 2016.
 There were a few amendments to the rules and annexures in 2018.